gocovi/RewstPy/README.md

 # Usage

-1. Create a Python under Scripts in Rewst.
+1. Create a Python script under Scripts in Rewst.
 If you want to return results, assign something to a variable named `rewst_response`.
 1. Open the `Run Python` workflow and click Test.
-1. For script content, enter `return { "foo": "bar" }`.
+1. For script content, enter select your test script.
 1. See your result in `RESULT.result`.

 # Packages